TACC/mkdocs-tacc/docs/test.md

     — or other revision.

-### in Real-Time
+### Test Theme in Real-Time

-To test changes real-time on client repository:
+To test `mkdocs-tacc` theme changes in real-time on a client repository:

 0. Clone and/or enter client repository.
 1. Install the theme in editable mode, e.g.